kasiabauer/Give-To-Foundation-Project/README.md

-# EN Give To Fundation Project (in PL lang.)
+# EN Give To Foundation Project (in PL lang.)
-A django based website for sending used stuff to fundations that can use them for other people.
+A django based website for sending used stuff to foundations that can use them for other people.

 # PL Projekt Oddaj do Fundacji (Oddam w dobre ręce)